 A/N: Hello all.
 Yes its been a very long time since I updated this story, but here is the newest installment.
 I hope you all like it.
 Thank you everyone for the great reviews you've all left, I love reading them all.

 This is still not being beta'd as of yet, so please forgive any errors you may find.

-Disclaimer: I do not own anything that pertains to Harry Potter.
-I only write this stuff for fun, for free, and to let my perviness have an outlet.
+Disclaimer: I do not own anything in the HP universe, I only write for free, for fun, and so I can share my perviness with others. lol.

 The Serpent and the Mudblood

 A year had passed since Lucius had been sentenced.
 A year in which Hermione had spent her nights in his bed, finding more pleasure in his arms that she ever dreamed possible.

 Ron wasn't speaking to her at all these days, and Harry didn't talk to her much.
 Which was sad when you considered all that they'd been through over the years.

 When she'd finally met up with the boys again after the encounter in one of Lucius' many sitting rooms that day, they all but cornered her for answers at Grimmauld Place.
 Not that they believed what Lucius had said, in fact, he'd been right about that.
 With his words, they didn't think anything like that was going on at all now.

 No, they wanted answers on why she was in his home to begin with.
 Why she was choosing Kingsley's orders over her friends.
 Wanted to know what she had to prove by being there.